Table of Contents

-These 3 Methods mentioned below are on Route leaking from Global Routing Table into the VRF table (VRF1) and vice-versa –
+These 3 Methods mentioned below can be used on Route leak from Global Routing Table into the VRF table (VRF1) and vice-versa:

 1. Route map and VRF Receive configuration